Clicky

 “…if you’re only optimizing for traditional SEO, you’re solving yesterday’s problem while missing tomorrow’s opportunity.”

 This isn’t about replacing internal linking.
 Both serve important purposes.
 But if you’re only optimizing for traditional SEO, you’re solving yesterday’s problem while missing tomorrow’s opportunity.
+That tomorrow’s opportunity has a name: expertise architecture over funnel thinking—a foundational shift that reorients your entire content strategy around demonstrated knowledge rather than conversion stages.

 The Four Categories of Semantic Relationships AI Looks For